-For the second year in a row, Lala escorted her mother down the Dear Mama red carpet.
-Last year, she had this to say about her mom:
+For the third year in a row, Lala escorted her mother down the Dear Mama red carpet.
+In 2017, she had this to say about her mom:

 “I definitely want to take a minute to acknowledge my mother Carmen Surillo who has been there for me through the best times, the toughest times, everything.
 Thank you so much mom for being my rock.
 You are definitely the real MVP.”